raraz15/Discogs-VINet/README.md

 ## Evaluate a Model

-We provide pre-trained Discogs-VINet weights and its corresponding configuration file in `logs/checkpoints/Discogs-VINet/`.
+We provide the pre-trained Discogs-VINet weights and its corresponding configuration file in `logs/checkpoints/Discogs-VINet/`.

+As discussed in the paper, we included almost all of the Da-TACOS benchmark set' and SHS100K2-TEST's cliques in our test set–and added more.
+However, if for any reason, you still want to evaluate on either dataset, our evaluation script can help with it.

 TODO: Upload the MIREX2024 model, describe how it is trained on the full Discogs-VI.